Xapuu/programingStuff/libTalk-1 (1).md

 ## NPM libraries

-The npm libraries are basicity a way of code sharing in the **js** ecosystem, which purpose is to tackle common problems, without the need of reinventing solutions, that already exist.
+The npm libraries are basically a way of code sharing in the **js** ecosystem, which purpose is to tackle common problems, without the need of reinventing solutions, that already exist.

 So basically by creating and sharing one, we can tackle common problems across all our projects by implementing it just once.